ilent2/tweezers-ml/README.md

 The forces are calculated using a pre-trained artificial neural network, allowing for fast and accurate execution in-browser (on your phone or personal computer).
+The simulation using a finite difference method to simulate particle dynamics, accuracy of this method depends on simulation parameters, not all simulation parameters will produce physically accurate results.
 Training data was generated using the
 [optical tweezers toolbox](https://github.com/ilent2/ott).
 We used [Keras](https://keras.io/)